 Croft Production Systems offers skid-mounted Joule Thomson Systems that simultaneously reduces the water dew point of gas, recovers valuable hydrocarbon liquids, and lowers the BTU (British Thermal Unit) of the gas stream to sales contract specifications or levels suited for high-speed engines.

 These pre-assembled systems are delivered ready to be installed on location and are contained on a single skid.
 This space-saving system is installed by experienced CROFT personnel, who will make sure everything is running smoothly, and continue to monitor the system on a monthly basis.
+Click here to look at product page.

 What is The Turndown of CROFTs JT Units?